Maven

 Access a package's details

-A Java package's details can be accessed from this registry using the Packages section of your Java registry page.
+A Java package's details can be accessed from its source registry through the Releases (tab) section of your Java source registry page.
+To do this:

-- Select Packages in the global navigation to access the Registries page.
+- Select Package Registries in the global navigation to access the Registries page.

-- Select your Java registry on this page.
+- Select your Java source registry on this page.

-- On your Java registry page, select the package to display its details page.
+- On your Java source registry page, select the package to display its details page.

 The package's details page provides the following information in the following sections: